luisDVA/Caviomorph-Ecomorphology-Resources/README.md

 📂 shiny\_app

-Source code and data for the current version of the web application that can be used to explore the data in this repository.
+Source code and data for the current version (December 2019) of the web application that can be used to explore the data in this repository.

+#### This dataset ("Caviomorph Ecology Resources") is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0.